SAP-samples/cloud-mdk-samples/Showcase_Apps/VideoPlayerViewExtensionApp/README.md

 # Video Player View Extension App

-This is a showcase application that demonstrates how to implement the Android VideoView and iOS AVPlayer to play remote videos.
+This is a showcase application that demonstrates how to implement the Android VideoView and iOS AVPlayer as Extension control to play remote videos.

 * Blog for iOS implementation: [https://blogs.sap.com/2021/04/04/mobile-development-kit-custom-control-videoplayer/](https://blogs.sap.com/2021/04/04/mobile-development-kit-custom-control-videoplayer/)